scarv/miracle/target/sakurax_mb3/README.md

 - Processor System Reset Module
 - Clock Generator Core - 12.5 Mhz

+Notes:
+- The AXI interconnect has an register stage between the master and slave ports.
+- The LMB interfaces have no such registering.

 ## System Memory Map

 Device      | Base          | Range    | High Address